Opening of market for toll service providers

 With the Road Toll Reform as described in Report No. 25 to the Storting (2014–2015), the role as AutoPASS service provider

 is clarified and made independent of Norwegian toll road companies.

 The purpose of the new arrangement is to avoid cross-subsidising and to facilitate increased efficiency, usability and service

 development in the Norwegian toll road domain.

 The Toll service provider Regulation states that any company or other legal entity that meets the given requirements for approval

 will be granted the right to conclude agreements with Norwegian toll chargers (toll road companies or ferry operators).
 The

 new regulation entered into force 1 January 2019.
 See Utstederforskriften (Lovdata) or Toll service provider Regulation.
 Unofficial English translation (PDF)

-In 2018, almost NOK 11 billion were collected on Norwegian toll roads through 62 road toll projects.
-The toll revenues stem
+In 2018, NOK 11 billion were collected on Norwegian toll roads through 62 road toll projects.
+The toll revenues stem from

-from approximately 657 million toll transactions, and approximately 80% of these transactions are collected through toll service
+approximately 656 million toll transactions, and 78,7% of these transactions are collected through toll service provider arrangements.

 The Ministry of Transport and Communication sets the rates for the remuneration.
 Currently the rate is 1.75 % of the toll